particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 <sup>4</sup>The Monitor One uses the Tracker SoM BLE chip antenna on the board and does not include a separate BLE antenna, but one could be added using the BLE U.FL connector.

 <sup>5</sup>The Tracker M uses a shared antenna for BLE and Wi-Fi geolocation.
 You can use the built-in trace antenna or an external 2.4 GHz/5 GHz dual-band antenna, selectable in software.

+<sup>6</sup>A small portion of the flash file system is used by the system, and a configurable portion can be used for store and forward, to optionally allow location publishes to be saved when the device is offline to be uploaded later.
+The remainder of the flash file system can be used by user applications.

 {{!-- END shared-blurb --}}